Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ### Upstream Links Are Preferred

-We prefer to have the Casks point to font download links as high up the distribution chain as possible.
-This generally means linking directly to the download from the font’s author when possible rather than from a site that aggregates fonts.
+Generally, we prefer to have Casks point to font download links as high up the distribution chain as possible.
+This means linking to the download from the font’s author rather than from an aggregator site.
+The exception is when the font is available on the [Google Fonts GitHub repository](https://github.com/google/fonts), because those are added and managed automatically [with a script](https://github.com/Homebrew/homebrew-cask-fonts/blob/master/developer/bin/import_google_fonts).

-### Google Web Font Directory

-This repository was seeded with fonts from Google Web Font Directory.
-If you wish to rewrite a Google Web Font Cask with a `url` pointing to the upstream type foundry, please do: we consider that an upgrade.

-For some fonts, Google Web Font Directory is the only current source.
-Writing the `url` stanza for those cases may require using some unusual features of the Cask language.
-See example [font-lekton.rb](https://github.com/Homebrew/homebrew-cask-fonts/blob/68bd19db46cc1b386eda3bcf72fbb70fcbf7a73b/Casks/font-lekton.rb), consult [cask_language_reference](https://github.com/Homebrew/homebrew-cask/tree/master/doc/cask_language_reference), or contact the maintainers.